jorgef/engineeringladders/README.md

 # Engineering Ladders

-This framework allows software engineering managers to have a meaninful conversation around the expectations of each position with their direct reports and how to plan for the next level in their career ladder.
+This framework allows software engineering managers to have meaningful conversations with direct reports around the expectations of each position and how to plan for the next level in their career ladder.

-Although the framework uses roles and levels that somehow standard in the US tech industry, every company is different.
+Although the framework uses roles and levels that are somewhat standard in the US tech industry, every company is different.
 Please use the information provided as a baseline and feel free adjust it to your needs.

 The framework relies heavily in radar charts to show visually the different perspectives and expectations of a given position: